 The Company manages its capital by monitoring return on net assets and makes adjustments to it in the light of changes in economic conditions.
 In order to maintain or adjust the capital structure, the Company may adjust the amount by issue of new shares The Company also monitors capital using a gearing ratio, which is net debt less cash and bank balances.
 Capital signifies equity as shown in the balance sheet plus net debt.
-The Company is significantly exposed to capital risk.

-The Company is exposed to capital risk as it has accumulated loss of Rs.
-62.9 million (2022: Rs.
-156.87 million) as at the reporting date.
-To manage this risk, the mangement has formulated a plan to control cost without adversely affecting efficiency and is implementing the same, which has resulted in profits in the current and prior periods.
+To manage this risk, the management has formulated a plan to control cost without adversely affecting efficiency and is implementing the same, which has resulted in profits in the current and prior periods.
 The Parent has also undertaken to support the Company and to provide financial assistance, if needed.